Cesc FabregasSpanish Footballer

 Barcelona ended the season without silverware despite Fabregas scoring 14 goals and 11 assists in 48 games in all competitions.

 Cesc finally got his hands on the La Liga crown in 2013-14.
 Fabregas made five assists in a 7-0 win against Levante in August 2013.

-Fabregas made eight goals and 13 assists in 36 appearances in La Liga to leave Camp Nou on a high note.
+Fabregas made eight goals and 13 assists in 36 appearances in La Liga before his move to Chelsea FC in the summer of 2014.